 On the expense side, we continue to focus on maintaining our variable cost model and limiting the growth of our non-variable expenses.
-Reflecting such efforts, variable expenses were 56% of total expenses in the current period, flat compared to the prior year period.
-Non-variable expenses, excluding bad debts increased \$100.0 million compared to the year ended September 30, 2021, principally due to higher selling and marketing expenses, fixed compensation and benefits, trading system and market information, professional fees, non-trading technology, travel and business development expenses and depreciation and amortization.
+Variable expenses were 52% of total expenses in both the fiscal years ended September 30, 2024 and 2023.
+Non-variable expenses, excluding bad debts, increased \$91.1 million, principally due to higher fixed compensation and benefits, professional fees, non-trading technology and support and occupancy and equipment rental, with these increases related to the continuing build out and expansion of our product offering and geographic reach of our operating segments as well as in overhead departments to support this growth.